-The investments, charity and other payments which could reduce the taxable income which will reduce the tax burden are available to common man.
-So, without any further delay, we present to you 6 simple steps to reduce taxes for your taxable income.
+The investments, charity and other payments which could reduce the taxable income which will reduce the tax burden are available to the common man.
+Here are 6 simple steps you can take to reduce your taxable income taxes.

 We all have a savings account where we add some money on a monthly basis.
 This account can help you to minimize your tax liability.
 As per the current guidelines as laid by the IT-Department under section 80TTA, interest earned on Saving account up to INR 10, 000 is exempted from taxation.
 This means that the additional income which was generated in form of interest on savings account will not be taxed if it is within INR 10, 000 for one assessment year.
 If the income earned in form of interest exceeds Rs.10,000 then only the amount exceeding Rs.10,000 will be taxed.